lotfiferaga/CSV_to_XML/README.md

 The code or process involved in preparing the CSV data for migration to XML format is described in this section.
 It may include any necessary data cleaning or transformation steps.

----

-# Migration Process Execution

-Describes the execution of the migration process, including any intermediate steps and considerations during the CSV to XML conversion.

----

 # Saving the Talend Job